-Converse Hall apartments are assigned on a point system and are generally available only to students who are at least 19 years of age.
-Students interested in the apartments must complete an apartment interest card available in the Office of Housing and Residence Life.
-Prices include Residence Hall Activity Fee (\$17) and Post Office Box fee (\$6).
+Converse Hall and Phase I apartments are assigned on a point system and are generally available only to students who have previously lived on campus.
+Students interested in the apartments must complete an apartment interest form available through the Office of Housing and Residence Life.
+Rates include the Residence Hall Activity Fee (\$20) and Post Office Box fee (\$10).
+Rates for future academic years will be posted on our web pages and available on campus once the rates have been established.
+For your planning purposes, the following rates are effective for 2005-2006, per semester:

-Efficiencies (or ne person only) \$1,689
+Efficiencies (one person only) \$1,815

-One Bedroom (one person only) \$2,871
+One Bedroom (one person only) \$3,082

-(two people, \$1,447 each) \$2,984
+(two people, \$1,556 each) \$3,112

 Housing charges are assessed on a semester basis and must be paid in full as part of the registration process at the beginning of each semester.
 Rates include all utilities.
-Rates for future academic years will be posted on our World-Wide Web pages and available on campus once the rates have been established.

-All charges are based on approved fees and are subject to change according to Board of Regents Policy.
+All charges are based on approved fees and are subject to change according to the policy of the Board of Regents.